 Family members are made aware of our recommendations and are advised to sign an Informed Consent to Treatment for any services to be provided by Stable Paths.

 Aftercare is a critical component of continued successful reunification.
 Without it, recidivism may ensue.
 Part of the intake process will include determining what services are currently being accessed in the family’s local area.
 Every effort will be made to coordinate work with the work that is already in place (with appropriate releases).
 If a family has not connected with local services, every effort will be made to assist the family with connecting with an appropriate aftercare professional or team of professionals that coordinates with Stable Paths to develop a family-specific aftercare plan.
+It is Stable Paths Policy that the Aftercare team leader be appointed by the Court or agreed to by the family prior to the commencement of the Workshop.
+The aftercare team leader is a non-therapeutic role and this professional should be able to make time sharing recommendations or at a minimum, be able to communicate with the Court.
 Upon conclusion of a Family Intensive Reunification Workshop, a family statement consisting of the clinical team’s objective observations and recommendations will be reduced to writing.
 These recommendations do not include custodial recommendations.

 There are several options for follow-up with Stable Paths after departure: